-HD 113 Diversity and the Dynamics of Difference (3)
+HD 113 Diversity and the Dynamics of Difference (5)

 This course examines the influence of diversity.
 Learning how to live effectively in multicultural communities is essential.
-Using the Critical Moments model, a framework that emphasizes critical thinking skills and dialogue to address pluralism and diversity, students explore the dynamics of difference within our educational environment and our interactive roles. (multicultural content)
+Using the Critical Moments model, a framework that emphasizes critical thinking skills and dialogue to address pluralism, diversity, and social justice students explore the dynamics of difference within our educational environment, our country and the world, and our interactive roles. (multicultural content)